Paul Ayongo nets consolation goal for Academico in defeat to CD Mafra

 On the matchday, goals from Pedrinho, Rodrigo Martins, and Stevy Okitoksndjo handed Clube Desportivo Mafra the big win while Ghana’s Paul Ayongo pulled one back for the losing team.

-Courtesy of his goal today, Paul Ayongo has now scored in three games consecutively.
+Courtesy of his goal, Paul Ayongo has now scored in three games consecutively.

 - Afriyie Acquah promises more after impressive competitive debut for Saudi side Al Batin